-- 4:00 p.m.
+4:00 p.m.
 Incident Occurs, drivers immediately contact E911 to report the incident.
-Due to integration with the various E911 CAD systems, the corridor agencies are immediately notified of the potential incident (through ICM System alerting subsystems) and approximate location (through ICM System mapping). - 4:05 p.m.
+The Dallas SmartNET is updated with the incident by the City of Richardson operator and an Alert is sent to pre-determined stakeholders based on the location of the incident.
+The corridor agencies are immediately notified of the potential incident (through ICM System alerting subsystems) and approximate location (through ICM System mapping).
+The City of Richardson operator reviews the incident and in coordination with the ICM coordinator updates the incident as new information is received.

+4:05 p.m.
 City of Richardson police arrive on scene and begin initial determination of severity and approximate time for resolution.
+DART Bus Dispatch is automatically notified by the Dallas SmartNET subsystem Alert of the location.
+The DART Bus Dispatch notifies drivers on affected bus routes of the incident.

+4:20 p.m.
+City of Richardson updates the Dallas SmartNET system to indicate a major incident with a closure of more than 1 hour.
+The corridor agencies are alerted through ICM alerting subsystem.
+The DSS receives the information and matches the criteria of the incident to a pre-approved response plan.
+The DSS sends the response plan, via Dallas SmartNET, to the ICM Coordinator.
+The ICM Coordinator reviews and approves the response plan for distribution to affected stakeholders.
+Each affected stakeholder receives an Alert with the requested response plan and queries the operator for approval.
+Once all users verify the response plan and approve the plan, the ICM Coordinator is notified of the disposition of each stakeholder.

-DART Bus Dispatch is automatically notified by the ICM system of the location, and drivers on affected bus routes are notified. - 4:20 p.m.
-City of Richardson updates ICM System to indicate major incident with a closure of more than 1 hour.
-The corridor agencies are alerted through ICM alerting subsystem, and a previously approved response plan is recommended by the corridor Decision Support subsystem.
-Incident data is transferred to the DFW ATIS, resulting in information on the incident being sent to local media, and 3rd party ISPs, along with traveling public through various mediums.
-TxDOT, DART, and City of Richardson display preliminary information on DMS signs and HAR near the incident.
-DART displays intersection closure information on the vehicle and bus stop DMS along the affected routes. - 4:30 p.m.
-City of Richardson implements timing plans for diversions around the intersection to parallel routes, and bus priority is implemented for preapproved diversion routes for DART buses impacted by the intersection closure. - 5:00 p.m.
+Incident data is transferred to the Regional 511 Sysetm, resulting in information on the incident being sent to local media, and 3rd party ISPs, along with traveling public through various mediums.
+TxDOT, DART, and City of Richardson display preliminary information on DMS signs near the incident.

+4:30 p.m.
+City of Richardson implements timing plans for diversions around the intersection to parallel routes, and bus priority is allowed for the pre-approved diversion routes for DART buses impacted by the intersection closure.
+DART Bus dispatch notifies the drivers that signal priority is allowed within the City to remain on schedule.

+5:00 p.m.
 Initial clearance of the intersection, restoring traffic flow in all directions, City of Richardson updates ICM System.
 City of Richardson continues to monitor the traffic flow and change timing plans, if needed.
 DART and TxDOT remove DMS messages.
-DART is notified of opening, however, back-up still requires diversion - 5:20 p.m.
+DART is notified of opening, however, back-up still requires diversion

+5:20 p.m.
 Normal operations, DART bus resumes routes through intersection.